 Here’s what you can do if the squirrel is trapped in the fireplace:

-- Call an expert: If you are not sure, call a professional squirrel removal services and let them do the work.
+- Call an expert: If you are not sure, call a professional squirrel removal service and let them do the work.

 Why You Should Hire a Wildlife Removal Expert